harness-community/harness-community.github.io/docs/submit_blog_pr.md

 $ git commit -m "New Blog on Getting Started with Drone"
 ```

-2. Push the local developement branch to origin (your fork):
+2. Push the local development branch to the origin (your fork):
 ```bash
 git push -u origin BRANCH_NAME
 ```